arun-kr-reddy/notes/computer_architecture.md

 - **branch misprediction penalty:** number of instructions flushed in case of misprediction
 ![](./media/computer_architecture/branch_misprediction_penalty.png)
 - **simplest branch prediction:** always predict the next sequential instruction is the next instruction to be execution (`PC += 4`)
-to maximize the chances software (based on profiling) lays out the control flow graph such that likely next instruction is on the not-taken path of a branch
+to maximize the chances software/compiler (based on profiling) lays out the control flow graph such that likely next instruction is on the not-taken path of a branch
-additionally most branches are usually loops (branch taken only for last iteration)
+but most branches are usually loops (branch not-taken only for last iteration)
   ```cpp
   if (error)
   {